The Braceros in the St. Helena Area

 Spirits of St. Helena Discovery Cemetery Walk

-Featuring actors from St. Helena High School Drama
+- Feature actors from St. Helena High School Drama Department

-“This event pays homage to the French who brought their culture to St. Helena over 150 years ago.
-Winemakers on our tour will include Jean Brun, Adrien Chaix, Henry Pellet, Germain Crochat, plus others who made a difference but were long forgotten.” explains Mariam Hansen, Research Director for the St. Helena Historical Society.
-“You will learn about life in St. Helena and the contributions of these immigrants to the development of St. Helena."
+“This event paid homage to the French who brought their culture to St. Helena more than 150 years ago.
+Winemakers on the tour included Jean Brun, Adrien Chaix, Henry Pellet, Germain Crochat, plus others who made a difference but were long forgotten,” explained Mariam Hansen, Research Director for the St. Helena Historical Society.
+Participants learned life in St. Helena and the contributions of these immigrants to the development of St. Helena.

 Museum for a Day